MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 ---
 ## Active approaches of Information gathering

-**It requires direct engagement with target system through scanning ports, protocols and services to learn more about target system.
+**It requires direct engagement with target system through scanning ports, protocols and services to learn more about the target system.
-It helps us to know about what services is running on target system which help us to know weaknesses in target system.**
+It helps us to know about what services are running on the target system which helps us to know weaknesses in the target system.**

 **Read this document before moving ahead**